new jersey

 Identifying every potentially responsible party matters because it affects the total insurance coverage available and the strength of the claim.

-Can You Recover Compensation If You Were Partly at Fault for a Slip and Fall?
+Can You Recover Compensation If You Were Partly at

 New Jersey follows a modified comparative negligence system under N.J.S.A.
 2A:15-5.1.
 Fault is assigned by percentage to each party involved.
 An injured person may recover compensation as long as their share of fault does not exceed 50 percent.
 Any award is reduced proportionally.